 The richest resource British Columbia has is its people.
 Aboriginal youth are the fastest-growing demographic in B.C. and we have developed an education strategy to improve access and educational outcomes for Aboriginal learners.
-Our rich and diverse population contributes to the economic, social and cultural vitality of our society.
-Through EmbraceBC, we will continue our work to ensure that we challenge racism however it manifests, and create inclusive, multicultural environments in our schools, our work places and our communities.

 I wish to thank the ministry staff and our many stakeholders for their hard work and continuing support and input over the last year.
 I look forward to working in partnership to achieve even greater success in the future.